 In a March report issued by the GAO, the office reveals that FDA was unable to complete more than 1,000 of its drug inspections, creating a significant lapse in quality oversight for new and currently marketed products.

 We spoke with Mary Denigan-Macauley, Director of Health Care at the GAO to understand the key findings of the report, where the FDA currently stands with regard to its inspection program, and what the industry should expect in the near future.
 Watch the full conversation below.

 Key Takeaways From the FDA's Remote Interactive Evaluations Guidance

 Read on for a few of the important points of the FDA's new guidance manufacturers and other regulated organizations should be aware of and act on.

 Tools the FDA Plans to Use for Remote Evaluations

-The FDA plans to use tool including teleconferencing, live-streaming video and screen-sharing technologies to conduct remote evaluations if remote evaluation is deemed appropriate for a facility.
+The FDA plans to use tools including teleconferencing, live-streaming video, and screen-sharing technologies to conduct remote evaluations if remote evaluation is deemed appropriate for a facility.

 Types of Inspections Subject to Remote Evaluation